 The state of DX and sustainability around the globe

-The state of DX and sustainability around the globe

-While many of the challenges presented by Covid-19 remain today, the global pandemic has also accelerated the pace of many companies’ digitization efforts and promoted the case for DX.
+While many of the challenges presented by Covid-19 remain today, the global pandemic has also accelerated the pace of many companies’ digitisation efforts and promoted the case for DX.
 Covid-19 has also made it clear that surviving in a rapidly changing world will become increasingly difficult – unless companies make their corporate structures more resilient and more sustainable.

-According to a forecast by research firm IDC, 65% of the world’s GDP will come from digitalization by 2022, and DX-related direct investment is expected to grow at an annual rate of 15.5% from 2020 to 2023, when it will reach $6.8 trillion.
+According to a forecast by research firm IDC, 65% of the world’s GDP will come from digitalisation by 2022, and DX-related direct investment is expected to grow at an annual rate of 15.5% from 2020 to 2023, when it will reach $6.8 trillion.

 While DX is most commonly applied to areas such as IT/information systems, business operations, strategy development and marketing, both globally and in Japan, the idea that the true purpose of DX is to improve the Customer Experience (CX) is gaining traction.
-As the virtualization of company-customer engagement progresses, especially in the ‘new normal’ brought about by the pandemic, the trend toward DX for CX is growing at a pace.
+As the virtualisation of company-customer engagement progresses, especially in the ‘new normal’ brought about by the pandemic, the trend toward DX for CX is growing at a pace.

 Under these circumstances, Fujitsu’s president and representative director, Takahito Tokita, has already declared that the company is not a digital company or a DX company simply because it provides technologies such as artificial intelligence (AI) and blockchain, but because it has the ability to use these technologies to change society for the better.

 In light of this, Fujitsu has been promoting its own initiatives in the fields of DX and sustainability, which are based on a change of consciousness where employees are encouraged to make social issues their own.